Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 ### RAK4632 & RAK3172

 The code works uniformly on both platforms, as is.
 You only need to compile the firmware and upload it.
 This can be all done in Arduino IDE, but there's a caveat for RAK3172: it needs to be set in `BOOT_MODE`.
-This is done by connecting the `TX1` pin on the baseboard to the `VDD` pin and resetting the board.
+This is done by connecting the `TX1` pin on the baseboard to the `GND` pin and resetting the board.
 Once this is done you can sever the connection.
 On RAK4631 there's no need for this (although the upload process is a little slower, as the reset to boot mode is done in software).

 ### Saving firmwares for later reuse.